New York City's 39th City Council district

 New York City's 39th City Council district is one of 51 districts in the New York City Council.
 It is currently represented by Democrat Shahana Hanif, who took office in 2022.
-Among the seat's prior occupants are former Mayor Bill de Blasio and current Comptroller Brad Lander.
+Among the seat's prior occupants are former Mayor Bill de Blasio and former Comptroller Brad Lander.

 Geography

 2020s

 District 39 is centered in the Brooklyn neighborhoods of Carroll Gardens, Park Slope, South Slope and Cobble Hill, also stretching south and west to cover Gowanus, the Columbia Waterfront, and portions of Windsor Terrace, Borough Park, Kensington and Parkville.
 Most of Prospect Park proper is also located within the district.

 The district overlaps with Brooklyn Community Boards 2, 6, 7, 12, and 14, and with New York's 9th and 10th congressional districts.
 It also overlaps with the 17th, 20th, 21st, 22nd, 25th, and 26th districts of the New York State Senate, and with the 44th, 48th, 51st, and 52nd districts of the New York State Assembly.